marinast85/marinast85/README.md

 * Portuguese (totally fluent)
 * English (advanced speaker even though sometimes I can make some little mistakes)
+* Spanish (I can keep a basic conversation but not boring)

 ### A little bit about me and what I’m looking for here: